This post is also available in: Korean

-- work with international society and organizations to further the above goals
+- Work with the international society and organizations to further the above goals

 Justice for North Korea started on May 23rd, 2007.
-From that day on we helped oppressed North Korean refugees in China by making their problem an international issue through 444 days of protesting, ending August 8th, 2008.
+From that day on, we helped oppressed North Korean refugees in China by making their problem an international issue through 444 days of protesting, ending on August 8th, 2008.
 We held our demonstration in front of Chinese, Japanese, American, and European embassies and consulates (of about 10 nations) in Korea and Europe to make known the Chinese government’s forcible repatriation of North Korean refugees.
 This problem has not yet been resolved.
-Together we are continually investigating, finding evidence, and striving to improve North Korea’s human rights situation.
+We are continually investigating, finding evidence, and striving to improve North Korea’s human rights situation.

 Justice for North Korea does numerous activities to help the North Korean people, but our six main activities are Street Campaigns, Protests, Fundraisers, Prayer Meetings, Screenings and Exhibitions, and Refugee Rescues.

 On May 23rd, 2009, we started one of our most unique initiatives: the Street Campaign.
 Our Street Campaigns are held monthly in downtown Seoul.
 Every campaign includes a live re-enactment of a North Korean refugee being held captive by a North Korean guard and a Chinese guard.
 We also have posters and fliers with lots of information on the North Korean crisis.
 The purpose of the Street Campaigns is to raise awareness of the North Korean crisis, to protest the Chinese government’s brutal repatriation policy, and to raise funds to help rescue North Korean refugees.